Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

-Theorem \ref{1csp4_n} is established in Section \ref{tb}, by developing a detailed asymptotic analysis of the Dirichlet problem for the Laplacian in a thin band of variable width $\asymp \tau^{1/3}$ around the curve $\gamma$.
+Theorem \ref{1csp4_n} is established in Section \ref{tb}, by developing a detailed asymptotic analysis of the Dirichlet problem for the Laplacian in a thin band of variable width $\asymp \tau^{1/3}$ around each of the finitely many curves comprising the connected components of the set $\gamma = (\Delta \varphi)^{-1}(0)$.
 This is accomplished by means of the techniques for treating two-scale operators, using the semiclassical pseudodifferential calculus in the slow variable with operator valued symbols, see~\cite{GeMaSj91}, \cite[Chapter 13]{DiSj}.
 This analysis is then used to construct upper and lower bound weights in the regime of $\tau > 0$ small, so that Theorem \ref{thm:UpperBd} and Theorem \ref{thm:LowerBd} can be applied.
 In particular, the discussion in Section \ref{tb} does not depend on the results of Section \ref{sec:FB}.